The National share resurfaced video for 2013 song 'Hard To Find'

-A stroke of luck, The National posted the video for ‘Hard To Find’ to their YouTube channel, explaining in the description the underwater footage had been found by director Michael Brown on an old hard drive.
+A stroke of luck, the band posted the video for ‘Hard To Find’ to their YouTube channel, explaining in the description the underwater footage had been found by director Michael Brown on an old hard drive.
 Watch the video below.

 Lost video for Hard To Find surfaces.
 Director Michael Brown discovers lost underwater footage on old hard drive.